last updated 5 February 2012

 LINK

-"Gem" lives on for another 30 years (d 1953) - latterly in a cigarette smoke filled basement flat in Dene Court in Folkestone (Jimmy & Ethel's house).
+"Gem" lives on for another 30 years (d 1953 aged 82) - latterly in a cigarette smoke filled basement flat in Dene Court in Folkestone (Jimmy & Ethel's house).
 In the 1920s and 30s she looked after Jimmy and Ethel's son Michael, and Charlie and Terry's children Joan and Peter whilst their parents were on overseas army postings.

 Link to Photos of more Recent Ancestors of Angela Williams (Fletcher) & Adrian Fletcher